pmichaillat/hugo-website/content/courses/course1/index.md

 ##### Readings

-+ [Paper 1](https://pascalmichaillat.org/1.pdf) – This paper finds things.
++ [Paper 1](https://pascalmichaillat.org/1.pdf) – This is a first paper to read.
-+ [Paper 2](https://pascalmichaillat.org/2.pdf) – This paper reviews things.
++ [Paper 2](https://pascalmichaillat.org/2.pdf) – This paper builds on the first one.
-+ [Paper 3](https://pascalmichaillat.org/4.pdf) – This paper reviews more things and derives some results.
++ [Paper 3](https://pascalmichaillat.org/4.pdf) – This paper is more complex and is optional reading.

 ## Part 2: Portugese irregular verbs